ambreassor/ambreassor.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PostDoctoral Researcher in Visualization\n<a href="https://www.aviz.fr/">Aviz</a>, Inria, Université Paris-Saclay, LISN, CNRS
+subtitle: PostDoctoral Researcher in Visualization at <a href="https://www.aviz.fr/">Aviz</a>, Inria, Université Paris-Saclay, LISN, CNRS

 profile:
   align: right